 The Tullamore ring was handcrafted during the Edwardian era, around 1915.
 It features an old European-cut diamond weighing 1.27 carats as the center stone.
 One baguette-cut diamond and three leaf-shaped diamonds decorate each shoulder and complement the center stone’s brilliance.
 The total weight of the additional diamonds is around 1.44 carats.

 8. The Cesena Ring – April

-The center stone of this solitaire ring is a 0.89-carat old European-cut diamond set in prongs.
+This solitaire ring’s center stone is a 0.89-carat old European-cut diamond.
 Its sparkle is highlighted by a shank that splits into three sections on the shoulders.
 The Cesena ring was handcrafted in France around 1900.

 9. The Tolu Ring – May

 This beautiful ring features a 1.84-carat natural emerald, bezel-set in 18k yellow gold.
 A lovely halo of small diamonds wraps around the emerald and points out its color.
 Small diamonds also decorate the shoulders and cover the visible part of the shank.
 Fine milgrain and delicate patterns beautifully decorate the under-gallery.